shupp/VegaDNS-CLI/README.md

 ## Using the _vdns_ cli tool

-The vdns tool should be pretty self explanatory.
-Too see the list of commands available, you can call it without any arguments:
+The vdns tool should be self explanatory.
+To see the list of commands available, you can call it without any arguments:

 ```
 $ vdns